Dechoker Review: Better Than the Heimlich?

 The Dechoker is a medical device that claims to save lives by preventing choking deaths.
 It’s a lightweight, handheld device that can be used on one's self or on anyone 12 months and up, and the brand claims that their product has saved 356 lives at the time of updating this article.

-But is Dechoker actually proven in medical studies to be effective, or are these just marketing claims?
+But is Dechoker actually proven in research studies to save choking victims?
 Are there any risks associated with its use?
 How does Dechoker compare to other airway clearing devices like LifeVac?
 And why did the FDA describe the Dechoker as an "adulterated" device?

-We'll explain how Dechoker works featuring a video demonstration, document some concerning legal and regulatory issues faced by the brand including an FDA warning letter, and feature real, unsponsored customer reviews.
+We'll explain how Dechoker works with a video demonstration, document some concerning legal and regulatory issues faced by the brand including an FDA warning letter, and highlight some questionable claims on the brand's website.

 Is Dechoker Proven to Work?